1. Why is a Packing List Important for EBC?

 Suitable trekking equipment is crucial for the Everest Base Camp journey due to the difficult hiking conditions and unpredictable Himalayan weather.
 These essentials will ensure your safety, support, and comfort throughout the trek.

-- Water bottles (1L x2) or hydration bladder
+- Water bottles (1L x2) or hydration bladder: Hydration is the key as your body dehydrates highly during the trek.

 C. Clothing for Trekking Days

 Proper layering is essential for being warm on the Everest Base Camp climb.
 Temperatures range widely, from warm, sunny routes in the lower Khumbu to chilling winds above 5,000 meters.
-Pack versatile clothing that can be layered, removed, or added as weather changes.
+Pack in such a way that you can layer it up and remove it according to the wind and the weather.

 - Fleece jacket (mid-layer)